 The effective use of technology will continue to be implemented in order to increase communication, collaboration, and critical thinking to prepare students for College & Career.
 The district remains committed to 1:1 devices and connectivity.
-Student engagement will be increased through quality instruction, mentor supports, well-rounded educational opportunities (i.e., Art, Music, PS).
+Student engagement will be increased through quality instruction, mentor supports, well-rounded educational opportunities (i.e., Art, Music, PE), and multiple opportunities to participate in extracurricular activities.